Go (game show): Jackpot Round

 The guesser of the winning team was given 60 seconds to identify seven subjects based on clue questions constructed by the others as in the main game.
 All four clue-givers participated in the first subject, but one of them had to drop out after each correct answer until only one clue-giver was playing the fourth subject.
 Once this subject was guessed correctly, the clue-givers returned one at a time in reverse order until they were all playing the seventh subject.
+The subject is removed if the guesser guesses wrong, the clue givers pass on the subject, or construct an illegal question.

 The team won $10,000 for guessing seven subjects, or $200 per correct guess if time ran out.
 Any winning team that won the first three rounds in the main game played the round twice, for a potential jackpot of $20,000.

 Champions

 Originally one of the two teams consisted of one new team and a returning champion.
 The champions could return until they were defeated or won five times.
 After the first four weeks, the format changed and both teams competed for the entire week, rotating celebrity captains each day.

 From November 7 to 11, 1983, and again from November 28 to December 3, 1983, Go! had an all-star "Battle of the Daytime Soaps".
 The first week pitted the cast of Days of Our Lives against the cast of Another World, while the second saw Another World returning to take on the cast of Search for Tomorrow, with all winnings going to charity.
 It was during these two weeks that Jack Clark filled in as announcer for Johnny Gilbert.